Geek Dashboard Home

 3. Stop the recording, and Snapchat will notify the user.

-Depending on your device, the screen recorder will save the video to gallery and camera roll.
+Depending on your device, the screen recorder will save the video to the gallery and camera roll.
 Since it notifies the other user, it’s up to you to take the risk or not.

 Also Read: How to Take Screenshots on Android if App Doesn’t Allow [Wihtout Rooting]